jpswade/jpswade.github.io/_posts/2007-05-26-what-is-the-best-antivirus-software.md

 When deciding on almost any software application I look at the following, this is more so important for anti-virus software as it must be constantly running on your system, so you must be satisfied with it.

-  * Usability &#8211; If I can&#8217;t use it, I don&#8217;t want it
+  * Usability &#8211; If I can't use it, I don't want it
   * Visualisation &#8211; It must be clean and professional
-  * Resources &#8211; If this software hogs all my system resources, it&#8217;s godda go
+  * Resources &#8211; If this software hogs all my system resources, it's godda go
-  * Future &#8211; It must still be in development, there&#8217;s no point having a life end point
+  * Future &#8211; It must still be in development, there's no point having a life end point
   * Updates &#8211; We must be able to get the latest updates for the latest viruses
   * Support &#8211; There must be some method of support, if not official, perhaps in the form of a community
   * Compatible &#8211; Ideally we want windows to recognise this software to stop windows security moaning

 Probably most importantly the it must have a real-time virus sheild, without this we may as well be using one of the on-demand online virus scanners.
 What we are looking for is an anti-virus solution to protect us from viruses, not a virus remover.

-**AVG** is &#8220;okay&#8221; as far as free anti-virus software goes, but at the end of the day it looks and acts like a free application, ie: it&#8217;s ugly.
+**AVG** is &#8220;okay&#8221; as far as free anti-virus software goes, but at the end of the day it looks and acts like a free application, ie: it's ugly.

-**BitDefender 8 Free** is a nice peice of software, the main problem is that it doesn&#8217;t offer real-time scanning in the free version, only in the professional version.
+**BitDefender 8 Free** is a nice peice of software, the main problem is that it doesn't offer real-time scanning in the free version, only in the professional version.

 **Avira Antivir Personal** is very impressive.
 Finally a free solution that is supported by windows security and offers real-time scanning.
 It even looks nice.
-However, one thing I didn&#8217;t understand about this application was this&#8230;
+However, one thing I didn't understand about this application was this&#8230;

 ![Avir AntiVir Issue](http://wade.be/upload/antivir.gif)

 Is it me, or does that not make any sense?
-Let&#8217;s try something else&#8230;
+Let's try something else&#8230;

-**avast!** seems pretty good, it&#8217;s a nice piece of software designed for home users, for people who use their computer for non-profit (although this doesn&#8217;t really stop you).
+**avast!** seems pretty good, it's a nice piece of software designed for home users, for people who use their computer for non-profit (although this doesn't really stop you).
 One thing that is rather annoying is that you must register online, wait for your key (which can take up to 24 hours), then you can download and install the software.
-Not really ideal if you want to install it on a client&#8217;s home PC.
-That aside, if you&#8217;re installing it on your own PC it&#8217;s a nice solution.
+Not really ideal if you want to install it on a client's home PC.
+That aside, if you're installing it on your own PC it's a nice solution.

-I&#8217;ve been using avast! for a short time now and up-on install it located an ircbot in my windows directory that I wasn&#8217;t aware of and removed it.
+I've been using avast! for a short time now and up-on install it located an ircbot in my windows directory that I wasn't aware of and removed it.
 Fantastic.
 The futuristic design of the application is a pleasure to work with due to its simplicity.
 A very nice all round solution.
 Another feature I like about avast! is that it talks to you and tells you if you have a virus.

 <p align="center">
   <em><strong>And the Winner is&#8230;</strong> </em>